 Old Rag Mountain Hike

 Prior to our arrival at the campgrounds, there had been some very strong rains and winds that had gone through that area of the mountains.
 The heavy weather managed to wipe out many of the trail markers.
-So, picture ten teenaged girls, about thirteen years old, traipsing around trying to follow maps on trails that no longer had markers.
+So, picture ten teenaged girls, about thirteen or fourteen years old, traipsing around trying to follow maps on trails that no longer had markers.
 As a result, we hiked up Old Rag Mountain backwards with no trail markers.
 We also received a very interesting education on that hike.
 Now mind you, this was and is a National Park, imagine our shock when we rounded a bend in the trail, came upon a waterfall, and found several very naked women posing for a magazine spread!
 I don’t know that I ever told my mother about that find, but I’m sure she would’ve had a hissy fit. see PHOTO 9

 Our two weeks of camping were not confined just to the Appalachian Trail.
 In the heat of summer, we also hiked from Jamestown to Williamsburg.
 Once we got to Williamsburg, we watched a movie in the visitor center and toured the colonial capital of Virginia.
 We even got to eat at the Raleigh Tavern!
 A lot of people would’ve thought that we had never been to Williamsburg before; however, all of us had been there at least twice, because, in the Commonwealth of Virginia, as part of your Virginia history classes, students took field trips in both the fourth and seventh grades.
 Of course, I had been there many more times because our family would go there whenever a relative came to visit. see PHOTOS 10 & 11